bloominstituteoftechnology/web-sprint-challenge-advanced-state-management/README.md

 _You have **three hours** to complete this challenge.
 Plan your time accordingly._

-For submission, please setup the webhook needed to push your submission to codegrade.
-[You can see the instructions for this setup here.](https://www.notion.so/lambdaschool/Submitting-an-assignment-via-Code-Grade-A-Step-by-Step-Walkthrough-07bd65f5f8364e709ecb5064735ce374)

 ## Introduction

 In this challenge, you are to build a Smurfs village database utilizing Redux as your state management system.
 Build this challenge from the ground up using what you have learned about state management.